sts10/lemire_nearly_divisionless_random/readme.markdown

 ### Easier testing

 We also gain some ease when it comes to testing.
-Since `lemire_from_seed` uses whatever seed you give it, you can test it for all possible seeds and see if it produces an equal distribution of roll results (see the `is_distribution_perfectly_even` test in `tests/tests.rb`).
+Since `lemire_from_seed` uses whatever seed you give it, you can test it for all possible seeds and see if it produces an equal distribution of roll results (see the `is_distribution_perfectly_even` test in the same `src/readable.rs` file).

 ### Only using useful shortcuts, and making them their own helper functions

-In this version I decided to only use the one shortcut we think matters in Rust: `(u8::MAX - s + 1) % s` as a replacement for `256 % m`.
+While, thanks to the Rust compiler, I'm still taking advantage of the three shortcuts we've gone over, in this more readable version I decided to only "code-out" the one that we think you need to code-out in Rust: `(u8::MAX - s + 1) % s` as a replacement for `256 % m`.

 I made another helper function called `convert_an_m_to_a_roll_result` purely to help readability.
-Again, isolating these two functions makes them easier to test as well (see: `tests/tests.rs` -- which is why they're all public functions).
+Again, isolating these two functions makes them easier to test.

 I think it came out OK!